Institutional Approvals and Routing

-All proposals requesting funding from an external agency, contracts with other institutions or companies, and any other form of agreement that specifies a commitment of ISU resources must be routed.
+Proposals requesting funding from an external agency, contracts with other institutions or companies, and other agreements that commit ISU resources are routed on the following forms:

-Final and/or Periodic Reports which require the signature of an authorized official of the University must also be routed using the ISU Routing Form for Grant and Contract Performance Reports.
+Final and/or Periodic Reports which require the signature of an authorized official of the University must are routed using the ISU Routing Form for Grant and Contract Performance Reports:

 How to Route